 Upon arrival in Tifton on June 4, members will visit the registration area to receive voting credentials and name badge, mark attendance, verify contact information, and receive any additional instructions or information.
 Any member wishing to participate in the business of the conference session must be registered and have on a visible name badge.
 Please contact your district office if you have questions about the registration process.

 The registration fee for all pastors and lay members to Annual Conference is $20.
-Retired clergy not serving a church are exempt from this fee.
+Retired clergy not serving a church and clergy currently on medical leave are exempt from this fee.
 You will pay when you register at Annual Conference.

 Clergy and lay delegates who represent a local church shall have their expenses (including registration) paid by the local church (this includes retired clergy who are serving a church).
 Lay delegates who represent an organization and extension ministers shall have their expenses paid by the organization they represent.
 Retired clergy not under appointment and clergy on disability shall receive a per diem of $65 per day for each day attended.
 Lay members who do not represent a local church or conference organization shall receive a per diem on the same basis.
 Retired local pastors who are not serving a church do not retain their clergy status according to the Book of Discipline, and so do not qualify for a per diem.